News Release — May 20, 2010

-More than 50 Research Fellowships Awarded by the Harry Ransom Center
+More Than 60 Research Fellowships Awarded by the Harry Ransom Center

 "Support of scholarly research is one of the primary goals of the Ransom Center," said Director Thomas F. Staley.
 "With what has become one of the largest fellowship programs of its kind, we encourage scholars from around the world to make new discoveries about the writers and artists who have shaped our culture."

-The fellowships range from one to three months in duration, with funds of $3,000 per month.
+The fellowships range from one to three months in duration, offering funds of $3,000 per month.
 Travel stipends and dissertation fellowships are also awarded.